-Executive Summary
+Executive summary

-The ageing population phenomenon being observed in many countries poses serious social policy and regulatory/supervisory challenges.
-Not only are people living longer, but longevity risk - the risk of paying out on pensions and annuities longer than anticipated - is also becoming more of a concern in terms of sustainability of existing "saving for retirement" products.
+Ageing populations pose serious social policy and regulatory/supervisory challenges in many countries.
+Not only are people living longer, but longevity risk - the risk of paying out on pensions and annuities for longer than anticipated - increasingly calls into question whether existing "saving for retirement" products are sustainable.

-Total longevity risk is significant when measured from a financial perspective, with each additional year of life expectancy adding about 3-4 percent to the present value of the liabilities of a typical defined benefit pension fund (IMF, 2012).
-Estimates of the total global amount of annuity- and pension-related longevity risk exposure ranges from \$15 trillion to \$25 trillion (CRO Forum, 2010, and Biffis and Blake, 2012).
-Hence, a one year longevity underestimation will in aggregate, cost risk holders from \$450 billion to \$1 trillion.
+Total longevity risk is significant when measured from a financial perspective, with each additional year of life expectancy adding about 3-4% to the present value of the liabilities of a typical defined benefit pension fund (IMF (2012)).
+Estimates of the total global amount of annuity and pension-related longevity risk exposure range from \$15 trillion to \$25 trillion (CRO Forum (2010) and Biffis and Blake (2012)).
+Hence, risk holders will have to pay over an additional \$450 billion to \$1 trillion in aggregate for each year that they underestimate longevity.

-To manage this risk, pension funds in some countries are increasingly looking to transfer their longevity risk.
-There are basically three types of transactions that are being used to transfer longevity risk that differ in terms of the types of risk transferred and the types of risk created:
+To manage this risk, pension funds in some countries are increasingly looking to transfer their longevity risk, often across national borders.
+Basically, three types of transactions are being used to transfer longevity risk, each differing in the types of risk transferred and the categories of risk created:

-- A buy-out transaction transfers all of the pension plan's assets and liabilities to an insurer in return for an up-front premium.
+- A buy-out transaction transfers all of the pension plan's assets and liabilities to an insurer in return for an upfront premium.
 Hence there is full risk transfer (investment and longevity, plus inflation in the case of indexed plans).
-However, pensioners become exposed to the risk of insurer (as opposed to sponsor or pension guarantor) failure. - In a buy-in, the pension plan sponsor retains the assets and liabilities, but pays an up-front premium to an insurer to receive periodic payments that match the pension payments.
-In this case, the risk transfer is only partial because there is still counterparty risk to the insurer, and the sponsor remains directly responsible to pensioners. - In a longevity swap (or insurance) transaction, periodic fixed payments are made to the swap counterparty (or (re)insurer) in exchange for periodic payments based on the difference between the actual and expected pension or annuity mortality experience.
-As in the case of a buy-in there is counterparty risk and the sponsor remains directly responsible to pensioners, but retains the investment risk.
+However, pensioners become exposed to the risk of the insurer's failure (as opposed to that of the sponsor or pension guarantor).1 - In a buy-in, the pension plan sponsor retains the assets and liabilities, but pays an upfront premium to an insurer to receive periodic payments matching the pension payments.
+In this case, the risk transfer is only partial because there is still counterparty risk to the insurer, and the sponsor remains directly responsible to the pensioners. - In a longevity swap (or insurance) transaction, periodic fixed payments are made to the swap counterparty (or (re)insurer) in exchange for periodic payments based on the difference between the actual and expected pension or annuity mortality experience.
+In some cases, the payments are based on the mortality experience of standardised population cohorts ("index swaps").
+As in the case of a buy-in, there is counterparty risk and the sponsor remains directly responsible to pensioners, but retains the investment risk.

-Longevity risk transfer (LRT) markets are a rather uncharted territory for analysts, academics as well as for supervisors.
-The objective of this report prepared by the Joint Forum is to give a first and preliminary analysis of the size and structure of the LRT markets, the factors affecting their growth and development, and to raise awareness of the associated potential risks and cross-sectoral issues for market participants, policymakers and supervisors.
+Longevity risk transfer (LRT) markets are a more or less uncharted territory for analysts and academics as well as for supervisors.
+The aim of this Joint Forum report is to give a first and preliminary analysis of the size and structure of the LRT markets, and the factors affecting their growth and development.
+It will also seek to raise awareness of the associated potential risks and cross-sectoral issues for market participants, policymakers and supervisors.